Biography and Research Information

 OverviewAI-generated summary

-Joseph VanScoy's research focuses on the application of machine learning and natural language processing techniques to clinical data.
+Joseph VanScoy's research focuses on the application of machine learning techniques to clinical data.
 His recent publications include "The h-ANN Model: Comprehensive Colonoscopy Concept Compilation using Combined Contextual Embeddings," "DeIDNER Model: A Neural Network Named Entity Recognition Model for Use in the De-identification of Clinical Notes," and "TAX-Corpus: Taxonomy based Annotations for Colonoscopy Evaluation."
-These works highlight his interest in developing computational models for analyzing and extracting information from medical texts, specifically in the context of colonoscopy evaluations and the de-identification of patient notes.
+These works highlight his efforts in developing computational models for analyzing medical text and images, specifically in the domain of colonoscopy evaluation and the de-identification of patient information.

 Metrics